pachyderm/docs/content/2.4.x/getting-started/local-deploy/docker.md

    This may take several minutes to complete.

 ## 4. Verify Installation

+{{% notice tip %}}
+Don't have kubectl?
+Try opening a new terminal to run the command (Docker Desktop should ship with kubectl once Kubernetes is enabled) or use `brew install kubectl`.
+{{% /notice %}}

 1. In a new terminal, run the following command to check the status of your pods:
  ```s